-Uploaded on Tuesday 30 December, 2014 to the globalist cabal
+Uploaded on Tuesday 30 December, 2014 to miscellaneous

 The expansion of the Royal Institute of International Affairs

-Since its inception, the Royal Institute of International Affairs (RIIA)—of which the Council on Foreign Relations traces its origins from the same source; the 1919 Paris Peace Conference where Anglo-American scholars convened to build their framework for world order following the results of World War I—has over the years opened branches throughout the commonwealth countries around the world.
+Since its inception, the Royal Institute of International Affairs—of which the Council on Foreign Relations, too, traces its origins from the 1919 Paris Peace Conference where Anglo-American scholars convened to build their framework for world order following the devastating results of World War I—has, over the years, opened affiliated branches throughout the commonwealth of Nations.

-Similar think-tanks have successively emerged, namely, the Australian Institute of International Affairs, the South African Institute of International Affairs, the Indian Council on World Affairs, the Pakistan Institute of International Affairs, the Singapore Institute of International Affairs and the Canadian International Council, all of which are to varying extents affiliated with the RIIA.
+Similar think-tanks have successively emerged, namely the Australian Institute of International Affairs, the South African Institute of International Affairs, the Indian Council on World Affairs, the Pakistan Institute of International Affairs, the Singapore Institute of International Affairs and the Canadian International Council.

 Ellen Hodgson Brown, President & Founder of the Public Banking Institute (PBI) and author of such books as "The Web of Debt", The Public Bank Solution", addresses the PBI 2012 conference in Philadelphia.

 Victoria Grant, seen here aged 12 years old, addresses the first annual Public Banking Conference in Philadelphia, PA.
 Her father and she discovered that the debt money system was what was wrong with the Canadian economy and decided to do something about it.

 The Bank of North Dakota was established by legislative action in 1919 to promote agriculture, commerce and industry.
 North Dakota is the only state to have escaped the credit crisis.
 For every year since 2008, it has run a budget surplus and it has the lowest unemployment figures in the US, the lowest default rate on its loans and the lowest foreclosure rate.